 There is no sense in purchasing data your organization will never use.
 Before you make a purchase, ask the data provider whether they have a method for running their dataset against your existing customer/prospect list or a suppression file.

 This process will uncover records that aren’t worth your organizations investment, including duplicate and incomplete fields.
 Often times, this will come at an additional cost, but has the potential to save your organization of money in the long run.

-- Understand the vendor’s policy on make-goods.
-Most providers will compensate you in some way for duplicate records in the data set or results that don’t live up to their accuracy and deliverability guarantees.
-Find out if the dataset you’re buying is covered by these guarantees and exactly what is required to prove that a record is a duplicate, undeliverable or inaccurate.
+Reliable data providers will often compensate you in some way for bad data that doesn’t live up to their accuracy and deliverability guarantees.
+Find out if the dataset you’re buying is covered by these guarantees and exactly what is required to prove a record is a duplicate, undeliverable or inaccurate.
 Agree in advance on how you’ll be compensated.

-- Ask for discounts.
-Discounts can take many forms: volume (or long-term contract), pre-payment, new customer, bundled offers, reduced rates on net new records after your first purchase, etc. Research the vendor’s other product options, too — they may be willing to offer a free trial or discount on one or more of them to win your data business.
+Discounts come in many forms: volume (or long-term contract), pre-payment, new customer, bundled offers, reduced rates on net new records after your first purchase, etc. Research the vendor’s other product options, too — they may be willing to offer a free trial or discount on one or more of them to win your business.

 Buying data can be complicated; keep these tips in mind to get the most value out of your data purchase.
 For B2B data you can trust, contact ZoomInfo today!